PetarV-/CSTIA-Ticks/README.md

 CSTIA-Ticks
 ===========

-My codes written for the assessed programming exercises ("ticks") in part IA of the Computer Science Tripos.
+My codes written for the assessed programming exercises ("ticks") in Part IA of the Computer Science Tripos.